Tag Archives: Spoiler-Free Movie Reviews

 I Am Mother (2019), Hilary Swank, Netflix

 I say watch I Am Mother if you’re curious.
-Though the movie is indeed a Netflix sci-fi film, it’s also better than other recent Netlix films of the shame genre.
-Namely IO (2019) and Extinction (2018).
-I definitely wouldn’t recommend watching those two unless you really, really absolutely have to.
+The movie is indeed a Netflix sci-fi film, but it’s also better than other recent Netflix films of the same genre.
+Namely, IO (2019) and Extinction (2018).
+I definitely wouldn’t recommend watching those two, unless you really, really absolutely have to.

 G